Wahid Khan: Early life

 Wahid Khan was born in 1895 at Etawah, Uttar Pradesh.
-He was still quite young when his father Imdad Khan moved to Kolkata from Etawah with his family.
+He was still quite young when his father, Imdad Khan, moved to Kolkata from Etawah with his family.
 In Kolkata, the family lived in the house of the connoisseur Taraprasad Ghosh, where Imdad Khan trained his sons, Wahid Khan and Enayat Khan, in sitar and surbahar.
 Wahid Khan specialised in the surbahar while Enayat Khan specialized in sitar."

-Wahid Khan, at a very young age, was first initiated into Dhrupad, Khayal and Thumri and then trained extensively on the Sitar and Surbahar, by his father Imdad Khan for many years.
+Wahid Khan, at a very young age, was first initiated into Dhrupad, Khayal, and Thumri and then trained extensively on the Sitar and Surbahar by his father Imdad Khan for many years.

 Performing career

 Imdad Khan, later, moved out of Kolkata to settle in Indore as the court-musician of the Maharaja Holkar of Indore.
 His sons Enayat Khan and Wahid Khan accompanied him to Indore.
-There Imdad Khan died in 1920, following which Enayat Khan left Indore and returned to Kolkata, while Wahid Khan was appointed the court musician of the Indore court, where he lived for 18 years on a very high salary.
+There, Imdad Khan died in 1920, following which Enayat Khan left Indore and returned to Kolkata, while Wahid Khan was appointed the court musician of the Indore court, where he lived for 18 years on a very high salary.
 Wahid Khan also served the Patiala court for three years as a court musician.
 He was also the court musician of the Nizam of Hyderabad.

 Wahid Khan was a regular performer at All India Radio.
-He also performed all over India and received numerous awards and medals from the famous institutions of Tikamgarh, Rewa, Baroda, Mysore, Dhaulpur.
+He also performed all over India and received numerous awards and medals from the famous institutions of Tikamgarh, Rewa, Baroda, Mysore, and Dhaulpur.

-Wahid Khan also appeared in filmmaker Satyajit Ray’s international award-winning film Jalsaghar (The Music Room, 1958) where he performed on the surbahar in one of the scenes.
+Wahid Khan also appeared in filmmaker Satyajit Ray’s international award-winning film Jalsaghar (The Music Room, 1958), where he performed on the surbahar in one of the scenes.